cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 `channelUpgradeErrorPath(portID, channelID, sequence) => ErrorReceipt(sequence, msg)`

-A relayer may then submit a `ChannelUpgradeCancelMsg` to the counterparty.
+A relayer may then submit a `ChanUpgradeCancel` datagram to the counterparty.
 Upon receiving this message a chain must verify that the counterparty wrote an `ErrorReceipt` into its `channelUpgradeErrorPath` with a sequence greater than or equal to its own `ChannelEnd`'s upgrade sequence.
 If successful, it will restore its original channel as well, thus cancelling the upgrade.

 If an upgrade message arrives after the specified timeout, then the message MUST NOT execute successfully.
-Again a relayer may submit a proof of this in a `ChannelUpgradeTimeoutMsg` so that counterparty cancels the upgrade and restores its original channel as well.
+Again a relayer may submit a proof of this in a `ChanUpgradeTimeout` datagram so that counterparty cancels the upgrade and restores its original channel as well.

 ```typescript
 function chanUpgradeInit(